Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Results

 \subsection{VertexCover}

 Figures \ref{fig:avg_parameter_scan_vertcover_symmetry} and \ref{fig:std_parameter_scan_vertcover_symmetry} respectively show the average residual energy $\bar{r}$ and the standard deviation $\sigma_r$ of the VertexCover instances on the 40 3-regular graph instances used in Sections \ref{subsec:maxcut} and \ref{subsec:higher_p}, up to $p_\text{target}=7$.
 The average quality of the energies produced by the parameters using the described methods is shown in \autoref{fig:params_parameter_scan_vertcover_symmetry}.
-The results for a single instance are shown in \autoref{sec:vertexcover_single}.
+The results for two single instances (smallest and largest) are shown in \autoref{sec:vertexcover_single}.
 Aside from the fact that here we initialise COBYLA with $\LRm$ parameters, the figures use the same methods and follow the same structures as the MaxCut experiments (\cf~\autoref{subsec:maxcut}).

 \paragraph{Average Residual Energy Landscapes} In comparison to MaxCut, the $p=1$ landscape for VertexCover exhibits a higher density of local minima and maxima.
 A possible reason for this is that there are more computational basis states corresponding to invalid solutions for VertexCover than for MaxCut.
 A slight variation to the parameters may cause a transition from a valid solution state to an invalid solution state, leading to irregularities in the surface of the optimisation landscape.
 Furthermore, as discussed in \autoref{subsec:symmetries}, the range in which $\gamma,\beta$ are periodic is different to MaxCut, as only general symmetries apply for VertexCover.
 Nevertheless, the $p=1$ VertexCover landscape shares some general properties with the $p=1$ MaxCut landscape, such as time-reversal symmetry.
 Additionally, the landscape follows the general structure, with the lower left and upper right quadrants in general containing lower values of $\bar{r}$ than the lower right and upper left quadrants.